michael6181/INFO_4602/README.md

 thinking behind each visualization instead.

-Running the Visualizations: These are Tableau files so they must be ran in Tableau.
-However, these are great visualizations that I feel explain the data and provide very useful insights into the data.
+<u>Running the Visualizations:</u> These are Tableau files so they must be ran in Tableau.
+However,
+these are great visualizations that I feel explain the data and provide very useful insights into the data.
 Once in Tableau, load the CSV as the source file, and open the workbook.

 <h2>Visualizations:</h2>
-Visualization 1: Visualization 1 is a Bubble chart where each bubble is a different country in the dataset.
+<u>Visualization 1:</u> Visualization 1 is a Bubble chart where each bubble is a different country in the
+dataset.
 The size of each bubble is determined by the count of the number of countries in the dataset.
 This is a categorical representation of the data, and it shows from where in the world these responses came from.
 From this visualization, we can see where most responses came from